 Epic’s lawyer argued about the social aspects, mentioning how the game helps in communication during the pandemic.
 Katherine Forrest added, “We can’t go back into an anticompetitive contract.
 There’s no technical reason it can’t be done, but it’s something the law does not and should not require.”

-Apple’s lawyer, Richard Doren put forward his view on how allowing development of the Unreal Engine could transfer Epic’s actions to other entities.
-“When Apple is dealing with an entity that is breaching its contracts, its practice is to terminate the accounts of all related parties,” Doren said.
+Apple’s lawyer, Richard Doren put forward his view on how allowing the development of the Unreal Engine could transfer Epic’s actions to other entities.
+“When Apple is dealing with an entity that is breaching its contracts, its practice is to terminate the accounts of all related parties,” Doren said (via The Verge).
 “The reason Apple does this is so that it doesn’t become a shell game….
 The concern is that the misconduct will simply be transferred to another Epic entity.”

-Epic claimed that if Unreal Engine gets blocked on Apple’s platforms, developers would discard its usage as developers use it for cross platform development.
-Going on, Apple’s lawyer said if Epic follows App Store protocols and remove the direct payment option, the matter would be resolved.
+Epic claimed that if Unreal Engine gets blocked on Apple’s platforms, developers would discard its usage as developers use it for cross-platform development.
+Going on, Apple’s lawyer said if Epic follows App Store protocols and removes the direct payment option, the matter would be resolved.

 At the end of the hearing, Judge Rogers said the legal fight would take a long road, and she plans to provide a ruling on the issue shortly.
 In a legal document later, she granted a temporary restraining order that will prevent Apple from blocking Epic’s access to Apple’s developer tools for Unreal Engine, but it will not support Fortnite’s restoration back on the App Store.